 This year wedding invitations are all about innovation.
 It makes sense with more and more attention paid to personalising every wedding detail, but designing an invite that will stand out is challenging.
-Or make that was challenging.
-Here are the newest twists on the latest trends that push the envelope.
+Here are the newest twists on the latest trends.

 If You Like Flowers…

 First it was floral pressed papers, then it was floral motifs.
 Now it’s Asian influenced floral designed papers sewn onto the backs of invitations, used as tissue paper separators between invitation and reply card, or as envelope liners.

 All things 3-D, from tiny paper flowers dotted along the bottom of an invitation, adding some texture to your basic white on white, to vintage inspired Chanel-like flowers made from fabric.
 A delicate rose, or flirty orchid, applied to a corner creates a flower ‘brooch’ that makes any invitation blossom.

 If You Like Ribbons…

 From simple ribbon wraps to bands of pretty patterned paper tied around the middle of the invitation, bellybands add another dimension to classic invitation designs.

 Unexpected wraps.
 Mimic popular, preppy grosgrain ribbon belts by wrapping a brilliantly patterned ribbon around an invite and securing it with a small silver buckle.
 We’ve also seen colourful velvet bellybands held on with snaps, fur trimmed bellybands fastened with crystal studded buckles and corset style bellybands with crisscrossing silk ribbons.

 Traditional monograms, usually the bride and groom’s initials, have adorned invitations for a long time.
 Today, they’re more of a logo than a set of calligraphied set of letters.